-The class week begins on Tuesdays; assignments need to be sent to me by the Monday 7 days later.
+The class week begins on Tuesdays.
+Assignments need to be sent to me by the Monday of the week’s end.
 This allows students without Internet at home to access Internet at work on Mondays in order to send their assignment in.

 You have signed up for a specific course within specific dates.
 If you are not able to complete the course within these dates, the Center allows you to take the course again for 50% of the normal course fee if you enroll in the very next scheduled course and use the very same project.
 Unfortunately, we can’t make exceptions.

-2. Links for the background Discussion on the week’s homework assignment; in this case – OL 344 Discussion 1; read this first each week
+3. The background Discussion on the week’s Assignment; in this case – OL 204 Discussion 1; read this first each week

-3. Links to the week’s Assignment; in this case – OL 344 Assignment One Homework
+4. The Assignment; in this case – OL 204 Assignment One Homework Instructions

-4. Links to the Magee Example Project Assignment for each week.
+5. Magee Example Project Assignment for each week

 Each week I will ask you to download my example project to use as an assignment template.
-Your assignments can be uploaded to me on this training site.
+You can contact me with questions at: OL.firstname.lastname@example.org .

 Important: The Email & Homework Etiquette page in the Download Class Documents gives the rules of the game for corresponding with us and for posting assignments.
 Please print it out and read it first.

-Please send photos of you, your project and the community you are working with.
-For some tips on taking good photos please look at the Newsletter: Capturing Compelling Photos from the Field.
+Please send photos of you, your project, the community you are working with (get some good close-ups) and I will post them in the newsletter.
+For some tips on taking good photos please look at the Newsletter: Capturing Compelling Field Photos.

 1. Schedule.
 The work load is between 2 and 4 hours a week.
 You need to stay on schedule.
-We all need to be on the same week.
 If you get behind the rest of the class, you will need to take the class again in the future.
-We allow you to take the course again for ½ price if you join the very next class and use the same project.
+We allow you to take the course again for ½ price if you join the next class and use the same project.

 Signed certificates are delivered by email in a PDF format for you to print out.
 We do not offer paper certificates by mail.
 The name on the certificate will be your first and last names as they appear on your Student Enrollment Form.

 Course certificates are issued for all students from one course all at the same time—usually within one week of the end of the course.
-Students requesting a replacement certificate at a future date will be charged a $15.00 fee.
-So save and backup your certificate when you receive it.
+Students requesting a replacement certificate after we have issued a course’s certificates will be charged a $15.00 fee.

 |Week 1: Project Management – the community perspective.
 Managing a project whose outcomes are projected in terms of decades needs to be carefully planned.
 If we play too large a role in the project process, it will make it more difficult for the community to take over when we leave.|